This is how much the new iPhones will cost

 Apple’s iPhone 8 and iPhone 8 Plus feature a retina HD display, a 4.7-inch and 5.5-inch, respectively, and are equipped with glass in the front and the back.
 Perhaps, most excitingly, the glass backs enable wireless charging via the Qi open wireless charging standard.

-Both the iPhone 8 and iPhone 8 Plus and come in silver, space gray and a new gold finish.
+Both the iPhone 8 and iPhone 8 Plus and come in silver, space grey and a new gold finish.

 The iPhone 8 models feature all new sensors and lenses, as well as an A11 bionic processor, 4.3B transistors and a GPU that is 30 percent faster.